Frunez/CV/CV.md

 # CV
 ## Francesco Nunez Alessi
 Born in Rome and shipped to the UK and then back a bit to Belgium where I finished school.
 A clueless me decided to make a return back to the UK to study graphic design.
-Graduated, I started as a freelancer while trying to get a full-time job, in the meantime I worked in a factory, enjoyed that more than graphic design and thought it was time to move on...
+Graduated, I started as a freelancer while trying to get a full-time job.
+In the meantime I worked in a factory, enjoyed that more than freelancing as a graphic designer and thought it was time to move on...

 Saving money was worth it, did a full-time 3 month intensive web development course at Makers Academy and loved every minute of it.
 At first I didn't know anything about coding except that it existed.
 The most I ever thought about it was pondering over whether or not we could actually be in the Matrix.